DIGYSKY/JavaSticks/README.md

 ### Origin

+- 2.0.1 (Stable)
+  - This version is the first stable version of Origin

-- 2.0.0-0.0.0 (Alpha)
+- 2.0.0-1.0.0 (Bêta)
   - This version integrate a new immersive game play

 ### Genesis

 - 1.0.3 (Stable)
-  - This version is the first stable version of the game
+  - This version is the first stable version of Genesis

 ## Author

 - [@DIGYSKY](https://github.com/DIGYSKY)